KeleCant/Arabidopsis-6mA-Detection-Pipeline/Docker Setup.md

 # Arabidopsis 6mA Search - Docker Setup Guide

-This guide provides step-by-step instructions to set up and run the Arabidopsis 6mA Search tool using Docker.
+This guide provides step-by-step instructions on how to set up and run the Arabidopsis 6mA Search tool using Docker.

 ## Prerequisites